AdobeDocs/experience-manager-cloud-service.en/help/forms/forms-experience-cloud-setup-automation.md

 If you have an active license for Experience Cloud Setup Automation, Adobe Analytics, and Experience Platform Launch API, you should verify their availability within your developer console.

-To verify the aforementioned licenses is available, visit the developer console and search your project with the project id, for example, as shown in the image as `AEM-p53584-e979139` and ensure that you have Experience Cloud Setup Automation, Adobe Analytics, and Experience Platform Launch API.
+To verify the aforementioned licenses are available, visit the developer console and search your project with the project id, for example, as shown in the image as `AEM-p53584-e979139` and ensure that you have Experience Cloud Setup Automation, Adobe Analytics, and Experience Platform Launch API.

 ![Prerequiste Forms Analytics Integration](assets/analytics-aem.png)